 The South Pacific islands are a lot more than just tropical beaches.
 In Fact, one of the most rewarding ways of exploring an island is by hiking it.
 Whether through the dense rainforest on the hunt for a hidden waterfall or steeply climbing to an island’s highest peak – don’t forget to pack those hiking shoes!
 The only problem?
 The islands’ beautiful nature is often inaccessible, with hiking trails either non-existing, unmarked, or overgrown with vegetation.
 However, there are a few exceptions, and you should always be able to find at least 1-2 hikes that you can safely do on your own.

 Despite the weight restrictions, leave plenty of room in your luggage!
 The things you can buy on the islands are as exotic as the islands themselves.
 On those cold winter days when your visit seems like a distant memory – here are a few things that will prove that you indeed made it to paradise:

 * Everything mentioned above will make it through customs (at least the ones in New Zealand, Australia, and Canada).

 Though the South Pacific islands are a VERY safe destination, there are a few things to watch out for.
 Some dangers are caused by nature and cannot be avoided, while others are totally within your control.
 Here’s a general list that is not intended to scare you in any way (honestly).

 Don’t forget to visit the ‘what to pack’ section for essential safety gear you must take with you:

-So now you have a pretty good understanding on how to island hop in the South Pacific islands!
-Lots of information awaits you on X days In Y, and I would love to hear your plans for visit paradise.
+So now you have a pretty good understanding of how to island-hop in the South Pacific islands!
+Lots of information awaits you on X days In Y, and I would love to hear your plans for visiting paradise.